-Here are some sound bites so you get a sense of what I’ve been listening too from myself.
+Here are some sound bites so you get a sense of what I’ve been listening to from the voice in my head.

 Accountability is a state of being where you are willing to be the person who caused something to happen.

-It’s time to look in the mirror and ask myself “Am I truly willing to step into the state of being where I am willing to be the person who causes this to happen?”
-“This” being anything I’m struggling with.
+It’s time to ask yourself “Am I truly willing to step into the state of being where I am willing to be the person who causes this to happen?”
+“This” being anything that your struggling with or want to achieve.

-What ‘thing’ are you struggling with accountability in your life – personal or professional?
+What ‘thing’ are you struggling with when it comes to accountability in your life , either personally or professionally?

 Are you willing to step into a state of being and willing accept that you are the one who has to make this ‘thing’ happen?